juhoveli/fullstackproject/documentation/diary.md

 I realised that Firebase Core module includes DB, so only thing I need to do is actually fetch the data.
 I tried getting few items from the DB succesfully, so I will later update whole country list to use Firebase realtime database.

+# 3rd June

+Today I didn't have much time to do anything, but I switched to use Firebase DB in the country data listing (info page).
+It is now very easy to fetch say only 10 first countries, so it makes loading times shorter.
+Should be able to implement paging and filters with a little more investigation.